vincenzoml/VoxLogicA/README.md

-ImgQL is a language to analyse images, based on spatial logics and using a model-checking approach, which entails, in particular, heavy use of memoisation techniques to permit very complex analysis in short execution times, at the expense of used memory.
+ImgQL is a language to analyse images, based on spatial logics and using a model-checking approach, which entails, in particular, heavy use of memoisation techniques to permit complex analyses in short execution times, at the expense of used memory.

 License